beyarkay/masters-thesis/src/03_lit_review.md

 This chapter reviews the literature as related to human hand gesture recognition.
 There are three primary methods of sensing the movement of a user's
-hands: glove-based, vision-based, and (most recently) WiFi-based systems.
+hands: glove-based, vision-based, and WiFi-based systems.

 This review is divided into four sections.
 The first (Section \ref{overview}) will provide an overview of the field and some important metrics which will be used to compare different works.
-The second (Section
+Section \ref{glove-based-gesture-recognition}
-\ref{glove-based-gesture-recognition}) discusses glove-based gesture recognition, and contains the most detail, as the subject of this thesis is a glove-based system for gesture recognition.
-The third section (Section
+discusses glove-based gesture recognition, and contains the most detail, as the subject of this thesis is a glove-based system for gesture recognition.
+Section
-\ref{sec:03-vision-and-wifi-based-gesture-recognition}) will cover other means of gesture recognition that do not use a physical glove of some sort, namely vision-based and WiFi-based systems.
-The fourth section (Section
+\ref{sec:03-vision-and-wifi-based-gesture-recognition} covers other means of gesture recognition that do not use a physical glove of some sort, namely vision-based and WiFi-based systems.
+Section
-\ref{applications-of-gesture-recognition}) will discuss how gesture recognition has been used over the decades and how that has affected its development.
+\ref{applications-of-gesture-recognition} discusses how gesture recognition has been used over the decades and how that has affected its development.

 # Overview